tcrurav/git-step-by-step-instructions/README.md

   - Step 2: Installing Visual Studio Code locally.
   - Step 3: Creating a Github account.
 * First steps done only once at the beginning of a project
-  - Step 4: Creating a Github repository.
+  - Step 4: Creating a Github repository and adding collaborators.
   - Step 5: Creating a Github project.
   - Step 6: Creating Github rules for main branch and develop branch.
   - Step 7: Creating a local project in Visual Studio Code.